 There are many e-tailers online that specialize in geocaching supplies.
 A quick search on Amazon reveals everything from bison tubes to very sneaky containers, and of course, any GPS unit you might wish to purchase.

 What is swag?

 “Swag” are items left behind in caches for other geocachers; trinkets, small coins, or useful items like sewing kits, rain ponchos, hand sanitizer, etc.

 While these things usually don’t cost much, they are fun to find and lend themselves to all sorts of quirky randomness.

-There are some ground rules to trading swag.
+There are some ground rules for trading swag.

 First, you should never take an item without leaving an item of equal or greater value.

 Second, you should never put food items into a cache because this will draw insects and other animals.